 65-67 High Street, Oxford House

 65 High Street.
 A Tudor cottage stood here.
-In the 1950s, this was replaced by a modern building as a shop with a flat above, at first a bookmaker’s, then a dress shop, later a travel agency, now part of the English Language School.
+In the 1950s, this was replaced by a modern building as a shop with a flat above, at first a bookmaker’s, then a dress shop, later a travel agency, Bradshaws who constructed the two sloping roofs before selling it to the Oxford House Language School in 1983.
+It is now part of the Centre of English Studies.

 67 High Street.
 It is not clear what stood on this site before it became Oxford House, a double-fronted clothes shop in 1866.
 It may be that the previous building burned down but it is a moot point as to whether this was an inn.
 In 1982 it was bought by the Vernede family and converted into its current use (2018) as an English School.

 Several undated photos from the time when the Vernedes ran this as a English School from 1983 onwards.